nnaatti/Project-Management-Portfolio/README.md

 # Project Management Portfolio

 This is a simple portfolio website for project manager Alex Morgan.
 It showcases projects and includes a contact form.
-The site features a responsive navigation menu and a dark mode toggle.
+The site features a responsive navigation menu, a dark mode toggle, and a minimalistic color palette.

 ## Development